janpaulpl/janpaulpl.github.io/index.md

 <u>Calyx</u>: I worked with the  [Computer Architecture & Programming Abstractions group](https://capra.cs.cornell.edu/) at Cornell while advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/).
 I studied how to reason about modelling concurrency at the hardware-level for FPGA programming in [Calyx](https://calyxir.org/) using [symbolic execution and KATs](https://github.com/calyxir/calyx/issues/2278).

-## And some "random" projects:
+## And "disorganized" projects:
-<u>Plausibilistic type systems</u>: Qualitative notion of probabilistic type systems (such as [PReST](https://dl.acm.org/doi/10.1145/3729317)) using [Halpern's plausibility measures](https://www.cs.cornell.edu/home/halpern/papers/plaus.pdf) for a more generalized belief model enriched with default reasoning.
+<u>Plausibilistic type systems</u>: Qualitative notion of probabilistic type systems using [Halpern's plausibility measures](https://www.cs.cornell.edu/home/halpern/papers/plaus.pdf) for a more generalized belief model enriched with default reasoning.
 Started playing around with this idea via [Sound Default-Typed Scheme](https://conf.researchr.org/details/icfp-splash-2025/scheme-2025-papers/10/Sound-Default-Typed-Scheme-Position-Paper-).

 > Interested in any of my ongoing research, past projects, or research philosophy?
 [Feel free to reach out](mailto:research@janpaul.pl)!
 I am also an active SIGPLAN community member, so you can probably catch me at any of the big-four SIGPLAN conferences.